beajoynes/netbox-evaluation/plugins/evaluation-template.md

 ## Use Case

-* Site mapping, we currently use autocad to show where racks are installed inside a building.
+We currently use autocad for site mapping, to show where racks are installed inside a building.

 ## Compatible Version